nats-io/nats-site/content/blog/nats-server-2.10-release.md

 Given this degree of flexibility for clustering and the need to optimize latency and bandwidth, four key observations motivated the new design.

-The first observation was that the system account handles all Raft traffic, system events, etc. that does not need to be interleaved with application-defined traffic.
+The first observation was that the system account, which handles Raft traffic, system events etc, previously interleaved with application-defined traffic over a specific route.

 The second observation was that many NATS deployments leverage the native multi-tenancy feature, therefore having many accounts corresponding to their own customers or business units within their organization.
 Shuttling all of the messages across accounts over a single TCP connection could become a bottleneck.